jwplayer/applicaster-docs/series.md

   <img src="./img/series-jw-episode.png" width="600">
 </div>

-## Create an all series playlist in JW
+## Create an all-series playlist in JW
 Create a playlist in JW Player, containing all the series.
-There are no special requirements
+There are no special requirements.

 ## Create an all series screen
-1. Create a all series/shows feed using the middleware endpoint  `/jw/all-series-playlists/`.
+1. Create a all-series/shows feed using the middleware endpoint  `/jw/all-series-playlists/`.
 This endpoint will ensure the type to `series`
 1. Create a series/shows screen pointing to the newly created feed
 1. Do the type mapping to the [series target screen](https://jwplayer.github.io/applicaster-docs/target-screens.html)